Basic Overview of Blockchain Technology

 Read our Popular Articles related to Software Development

 Ethereum is hence a decentralized platform, running smart contracts.
 They run on the Ethereum Virtual Machines.
 Therefore, it is one of the most common blockchain platforms for the development of smart contracts.
 Ethereum, a public blockchain, proves viable since the language supports the ‘Turing Completeness’ feature, allowing it to create advanced and custom-made contracts.

 If you’re intrigued by reading this article and want to start your Blockchain career, you can visit upGrad.
-Check out IIIT-B & upGrad’s PG Certification in Blockchain Technology to learn building smart contracts and chain codes.
+Check out IIIT-B & upGrad’s Advanced certificate program in blockchain technology to learn building smart contracts and chain codes.
 The course will surely help you understand Blockchain’s basics and its future in marketing strategy and technology.

 Do other platforms provide smart contracts?
 How do they compare to Ethereum?

 There are a few blockchain platforms that include smart contracts.
 Ethereum is the most well-known and famous platform for developing smart contracts.
 Other platforms that support smart contracts include NEO, Qtum, and Cardano.
 Both Qtum and Ethereum are platforms for developing decentralized applications.
 Qtum is based on Bitcoin’s UTXO model, while Ethereum is based on the principle of smart contracts.
 Qtum is faster and more efficient than Ethereum, and it also has a more secure protocol.
 Qtum is better at handling businesses and commercial applications, while Ethereum is better suited for launching Initial Coin Offerings (ICOs).

 Is it better to specialize in Ethereum or gain knowledge in different platforms?